 -Do you feel that no one listens to you or understands where you are coming from?

 -Do you feel alone and disconnected from your family and friends?

 -Do you feel like you are in a constant battle with your parents and that they just don't understand what you are going through?

-If you answered yes to any of these questions then it might be helpful to come and talk with me.
-I have experience working with adolescents of all ages who are having trouble in various areas of their lives.
+If you answered yes to any of these questions then it might be helpful to come and talk with with one of our therapists.
+We have experience working with adolescents of all ages who are having trouble in various areas of their lives.
 You no longer have to feel like you are alone or that no one understands you.
-I can help you reach a better place and gain hope and healing no matter what you are going through.
+We can help you reach a better place and gain hope and healing no matter what you are going through.
 Keep in mind that therapy is a place for you to feel safe and comfortable to express your inner most thoughts and feelings without judgement.
-Most of what we discuss in our conversations will stay private (just between you and me) and will not be spoken to your parents or anyone else.
+Most of what we discuss in our conversations will stay private (just between you and your therapist) and will not be spoken to your parents or anyone else.